-This procurement is open to those contractors that satisfy the minimum qualifications stated herein and that are available for work in the State of Washington as follows:
+This procurement is open to those Consultants that satisfy the minimum qualifications stated herein and that are available for work in the State of Washington as follows:

-- 1 Are licensed to do business in the State of Washington or provide a commitment that they will be licensed in Washington State within thirty (30) calendar days of being selected as the Apparently Successful Contractor. - 2 Have proven experience in developing, validating, administering and grading examinations for licensure of maritime deck watch officer personnel and/or pilots.
-Experience in defending such examinations is desirable. - 3 Have personnel on the staff or under contract to the Contractor with certifiable experience in psychometric services and industrial organizational psychology.
+- 1. Are licensed to do business in the State of Washington or provide a commitment that they will be licensed in the State of Washington within thirty (30) calendar days of being selected as the Apparent Successful Consultant. - 2.
+Have proven experience in developing, validating, administering and grading examinations for licensure of maritime deck watch officer personnel and/or pilots.
+Experience in defending such examinations is desirable. - 3.
+Have personnel on the staff or under contract to the Consultant with certifiable experience in psychometric services and industrial organizational psychology.